 Property partners receive Reasonable Fair Market Rent (FMR), as determined by HUD, for their units.
 Fair Market Rent is subject to annual increases.
 Please click here to view the current FMR for your county.

-It depends on the voucher program but SHC generally does not pay the entire rent amount.
+It depends on the voucher program, but SHCNM generally does not pay the entire rent amount.
 Participants qualify for the program based on their annual income.
 Generally, participants pay a share of their annual income towards rent, up to 30%.
-Sometimes they pay the 30% to SHC and we pay the full rent directly to the property partner.
-Other times, participants pay the 30% directly to the landlord, and SHC pays the remaining 70% directly to the landlord.
+Sometimes they pay the 30% to SHCNM and we pay the full rent directly to the property partner.
+Other times, participants pay the 30% directly to the landlord, and SHCNM pays the remaining 70% directly to the landlord.

 Who Pays the Deposits?

 The deposit is paid according to the particular voucher program.
-Sometimes this is SHC, and other times it may be the tenant, or an outside third party
+Sometimes this is SHCNM, and other times it may be the tenant, or an outside third party.

 What is a Housing Quality Standards Inspection?